Skip to Content

 UNG commissions new second lieutenants

-In ceremonies held December 15 at the University of North Georgia, graduating cadets were awarded commissions as second lieutenants in the U.S. Army or Georgia National Guard.
+In ceremonies held August 2 at the University of North Georgia, graduating cadets were awarded commissions as second lieutenants.

 University of North Georgia’s logo